tawfiq24-git/CodeAlpha_AIChatbot/README.md

 ## Overview

-This is an advanced Java console-based AI Chatbot developed as part of the CodeAlpha Java Programming Internship.
+This is an Java console-based AI Chatbot developed as part of the CodeAlpha Java Programming Internship.

 The chatbot interacts with users using predefined conversational responses and provides multiple utility features.